ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

+**FIXME**: This section needs to define the semantics in detail.
+At the moment, most of the semantics is left to the readers' imagination.

 The `filter-selector` works with arrays and objects exclusively.
 Its result might be a list of *zero*, *one*, *multiple* or *all* of their element or member values then.
 Applied to other value types, it will select nothing.